Coaches Employment Requirements

 UIL Employment Rules

-The University Interscholastic League (UIL) Contest Rules include specific requirements for Employment of Coaches and provides additional guidance in an official interpretation.
+The University Interscholastic League (UIL) Contest Rules include specific requirements for Employment of Coaches and additional guidance is provided in an official interpretation.

 A school is not eligible for UIL competition in an athletic activity unless the head coach and assistant high school coaches are full-time employees of the school board of the school the team represents.
 This applies to the high school (grades 9-12) athletic coach or the high school one-act play director.
 Full time means the person: